Updated June 2026

 What changed on January 1, 2026

-The Canadian Securities Course (CSC), long administered by the Canadian Securities Institute (CSI), was the standard entry credential for registered representatives in Canada.
+The Canadian Securities Course (CSC), long administered by the Canadian Securities Institute (CSI), was the standard entry credential for registered representatives in Canada for almost six decades.
 On January 1, 2026, CIRO retired it entirely and replaced it with a structured Proficiency Model built around nine distinct examinations.

 Fitch Learning took over as the content and testing provider, replacing CSI.
 The full curriculum spans 88 elements, 868 learning outcomes, and 3,482 sub-points across all nine syllabi.
-It is substantially broader and more specialized than anything the CSC covered.
+It is substantially broader and more specialized than anything the CSC covered, while removing duplication that wasted candidate study time under the old model.

 Coverage